ICST-AHMI/TouchBox/README.md

 ![image](GUIScreenShot.png)

 * Follow the steps:
-	1. Show live video for fingertracking
-	2. attach all cables and query system for attached videocameras
-	3. Select Touchbox's camera (using the included drivers it will probably appear as 'Built-in iSight)
-	4. Open the camera stream
-	5. Select the resolution
-	6. Refresh the list of all attached USB-devices and select the aurduino (probably appearing as 'usbmodem1411' or similiar)
+	1. Refresh the list of all attached USB-devices and select the aurduino (probably appearing as 'usbmodem1411' or similiar)
-	7. Start application
+	2. Start application
-	8. zeroeing all force sensors
+	3. zeroeing all force sensors

 * For sending the data to another application via OSC, enter the ip and port number.